This post may contain affiliate links. Please see my disclosure policy for details.

 - It was FREEZING in December and waiting for a bus that may/may not show up 2 kilometres away from the site didn’t seem like fun in the middle of the countryside (and potentially in the dark).

 - As I was alone, If I did decide to get a return taxi to the Hill of Crosses from Šiauliai, it was going to end up costing me the same amount as this day tour.

 - With the tour, I got picked up from my hotel directly and dropped off there too.
 So, no travel costs to the station and back either.

 I went with Vilnius City Tours and thankfully, there were a couple of other tourists who wanted to go to the Hill of Crosses that day too.
 Usually, if the group is too small, or you’re on your own, they won’t run the tour.

 What is included in the Hill of Crosses tour

 We drove 6 hours there and back.
-During that time we had a coffee break at a petrol station, lunch break in a country restaurant and an hours free time to walk around the site.
+During that time we had a coffee break at a petrol station, a lunch break in a country restaurant and an hour of free time to walk around the site.

 We weren’t guided around by a tour guide and lunch wasn’t included either.

 But, I still think that it was worth it to save money and not have the headache of travelling around in the winter and in darkness.